emanalytic/emanalytic/README.md

 I'm thrilled you've stopped by.

 ## About Me
-I'm a computer science undergraduate with a burning passion for data science and machine learning.
+I'm a computer science undergraduate with a burning passion for data science and machine learning!

 **My Expertise:**
 - Programming with Python and SQL